manusoft/Youtube-Downloader/README.md

 Download multiple YouTube videos concurrently, saving your time and increasing efficiency.

 ### Save List of Downloads
-VidSync keeps track of your download history, allowing you to manage and organize your downloaded videos.
+TubeSync keeps track of your download history, allowing you to manage and organize your downloaded videos.

 ### Remove Downloads
 Easily remove completed downloads from your list, keeping your download history clean and organized.